MiroBabic/itms2014/README.md

 As db is used SQLite, connector to any real db can be modified in tools.py.

 itms_urls.json contains base tables to download (so far projekty a vyzvy) and detail structure for objects.
+If you want to load data only for some table, set rest for active:false

 Usage:

 python create_base_tables.py

+python create_views.py

 python get_base_data.py